Tenneco: History

+The Chicago Corp merged into the Continental Chicago Corp in December 1930.
+Both were investment companies, owning bonds, preferred stocks and common stocks of dozens of industrial companies, railroads, public utilities, oil companies, etc. as well as U. S. treasury and foreign government bonds with a market value of approximately $70,000,000 in November 1930 and which generated about $5,650,000 income from interest and dividends in 1930.
+The Chicago Investors Corp (assets of $4,000,000) merged with Continental Chicago Corp (assets of $24,000,000) in December 1932 to form the Chicago Corp.

+The Tennessee Gas & Transmission Co., subsidiary of Chicago Corp, in 1944 arranged for a $44,000,000 loan from the Reconstruction Finance Corporation.
+Chicago Corp made available an additional $8 million in loans and guaranteed cost overruns to a maximum additional $4,500,000 and agreed to purchase some of the RFC debt if TGT would be unable to repay installments at their serial maturities.
+Chicago Corp acquired a 50% interest in 6,400 acres and 2 completed wells in the Menefee (Texas) gas field from Salt Dome Oil Corp (33.11%) and the Pan American Production Co.
+(16.89%).
+TGT agreed to buy a minimum 10mmcfd over 20 years at 5 cents, 6 cents, 7 cents and 7.5 cents per mcf during each 5-year period.

 Natural gas

 A shortage of fuel for World War II defense industries in the Appalachian area developed when industrial production was increased.
 The nuclear development operations of the Manhattan Project at Oak Ridge, Tennessee consumed huge quantities of Tennessee Valley Authority electrical power that would have otherwise been available to other industrial operations.
 The Chicago Corporation was able to acquire a Federal Power Commission (FPC) license to build a pipeline from Texas to Appalachia, eventually expanding to the largest natural gas pipeline network in the United States.
 These pipelines were acquired by El Paso Corporation in 1996, and are now owned by Kinder Morgan.